-This calculator works out the land transfer duty (often referred to as stamp duty) that applies when you buy a Victorian property.
+This calculator works out the land transfer duty (previously stamp duty) that applies when you buy a Victorian property based on:

-- The date of the contract for your purchase of the property or if there is no contract, the date it is transferred.
+- The date of the contract for your property purchase or if there is no contract, the date it is transferred.

 - The dutiable value of the property (generally, the purchase price or market value at time of contract, whichever is greater).

 If they apply, this calculator factors in the: